X-CASH-official/builders-program/README.md

 In practice, a **Builder's Project** will follow the life cycle below:
 - A **Builder's Project - BP for short** is [proposed](#proposing-a-project) and/or validated by the **X-Cash Foundation**.
 - The project is listed [in this repository](#open-for-application) and open for application (if not yet assigned).
-- A member of the community apply to the project by filling the associated form.
+- A member of the community applies to the project by filling the associated form.
-- The **X-Cash Foundation** core team will review all application and decide on the project assignation.
+- Members of the **X-Cash Foundation**'s team will review all application and decide on the project assignation.

 ## Proposing a project